zhenyulin/deep-learning-boilerplate/README.md

  * `brew install pipenv`
  * using `Pipfile` to specify python compiler version and packages
  * `pipenv --three` (generating Pipfile.lock) / `conda install --file Pipfile`
- * `pipenv shell` to activate the virtual environment
+ * `pipenv shell` to activate the virtual environment if needed
 * IDE with linting, formatting, REPL (Sublime Text with plugins)
  * open the corresponding python version REPL under `Tools > SublimeREPL > Python`
  * evaluate selection or file using your local shortcuts